nicksamps/text-to-tweet/README.md

 1. Setup a Twilio account
 1. Setup a Twitter account and Twitter app to get the credentials needed for the next step
 1. Set up a `keys.dev.yml`, `keys.test.yml` and do the same for any other environments (see example below)
+  - `REQUIRED_SUBSTRING` is a value that needs to be in the SMS message for the tweet to posted.
+The string itself is removed from the tweet and the remaining string is 'trimmed' to remove spaces from the beginning / end of the string.
 1. To deploy run `serverless deploy -v` (you can optionally add the `--stage ENV_NAME` flag otherwise it defaults to `dev`)
 1. Copy the endpoint from the `Stack Outputs` ending in `smsreceived` and add it as one of your number`s SMS webhook hook in the Twilio console
 1. Send a text message to the number from the previous step and you should see that message show up as a tweet on your Twitter account